lawwman/tutorial/cryptography/merkle_trees.md

 What is the preimage of a hashed value?
 A set of values that when hashed, produce the same results.

+## Preimage resistance!
+A cryptographic function should resist attacks on preimage.
+What kind of resistance do we have?
+- preimage resistance: for essentially all pre-specified outputs, it is computationally infeasible to find any input that hashes to that output; i.e., given y, it is difficult to find an x such that h(x) = y
+- second-preimage resistance: for a specified input, it is computationally infeasible to find another input which produces the same output; i.e., given x, it is difficult to find a second preimage x′ ≠ x such that h(x) = h(x′).

 ## What is a preimage attack?
 [Wiki's definition](https://en.wikipedia.org/wiki/Preimage_attack#Restricted_preimage_space_attacks)